emn178/kf5/README.md

 KF5.configure do |config|
   config.key = "your key of KF5 service"
   config.domain = "your domain of KF5 service"
+  # 1: login for 30 days, 0: login for 30 minutes
+  # config.remember_me = 1

   # if you use devise, it will fetch following information from current_user if exsit
-  # default is :username, this is identification
+  # default is :username, this is identification with email format
   config.properties.username = :your_username_column

   # default is :name, optional